Decoding the Mystery: How Much is 2 Ounces? A practical guide

 -

 Liquids: Unlike solids, liquid ounces are measured by volume and not weight.
 It’s important to note the distinction.
 A fluid ounce (fl oz) measures volume, while an ounce (oz) measures weight.
 Two fluid ounces of water would be approximately two standard shot glasses full.
-However, two weight ounces of water would occupy a slightly smaller volume.
+Still, two weight ounces of water would occupy a slightly smaller volume.
 This difference arises due to the varying densities of substances.

 -